ionos-cloud/terraform-provider-ionoscloud/docs/data-sources/dsaas_node_pools.md

 # ionoscloud\_dsaas_node_pool

-The **DSaaS Node Pools Data Source** can be used to search for and return existing DSaaS Node Pools.
+The **DSaaS Node Pools Data Source** can be used to search for and return a list of existing DSaaS Node Pools under a DSaaS Cluster.

 ## Example Usage